NYGCEDRIC/Devops-Learning-Journey/Linux/Notes/Linux intro.md

 Container - Install Linux OS on the container.
 There are various containerization tools like Docker, Kubernetes, etc

 ## Basic Linux Commands

+pwd - Print the current working directory.

+ls - List the files and directories in the current working directory.

+cd - Change the directory.

+mkdir - Create a directory.

+touch - Create a file.

+cat - Print the content of the file.

+pushd - It is used to push the directory to the stack.

+popd - It is used to pop the directory from the stack.

+mv - Move the file or directory.

+cp - Copy the file or directory.

+rm - Remove the file.

+rmdir - It is used to remove the directory.

+cp -r - Copy the directory recursively.

+ls -l - List the files and directories in the long format.

+ls -a - List the files and directories including hidden files.

+ls -lt - It is used to list the files and directories in the long format with the latest file first.

+ls -ltr - It is used to list the files and directories in the long format with the latest file last.

+more - Display the content of the file one page at a time with more options.
+We can use the spacebar to move to the next page and the enter key to move to the next line.

+less - Display the content of the file one page at a time with less options.
+We can use the spacebar to move to the next page and the enter key to move to the next line.
+It is just like the more command but with more useful with Big files.